 Other References: Historical

 Evolution of Planetary and Stellar Systems: Dynamical Interactions with DNC Lin.
 A symposium celebrating the contributions of Doug Lin to the theory of planet formation as well as galaxy formation and structure, held in Prato, Italy, 21-26 June 2009.
-It appears that the proceedings have not been published, but the abstracts of papers provide some information about Lin's contributions to these fields.

 Other References: Scientific

 Lin, D.N.C., “Long term Variability in HZ Her - Her X-1 Binary System,” Astron. & Astrophys.
 29, 109-11 (1973).

 Lin, D.N.C. & J.E.
 Pringle, “Numerical Simulation of Mass Transfer and Accretion Disc Flow in Binary Systems,” in P. Eggleton, S. Mitton, and J. Whelan, eds., Structure and Evolution of Close Binary Systems; Proceedings of the Symposium, Cambridge, England, July 28-August 1, 1975.
 IAU Symposium No. 73.
 (D. Reidel, Dordrecht, 1976), pp. 237-52.

 Lin, D.N.C. & J. Papaloizou, “Tidal Torques on Accretion Discs in Binary Systems with Extreme Mass Ratios,” MNRAS 186, 799-812 (1979).

 Lin, D.N.C. & J. Papaloizou, “On the Structure and Evolution of the Primordial Solar Nebula,” MNRAS 191, 37-48 (1980).